jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 ![Web IDE](/tutorials/jazzeditor/images/orion_NEW.png)

 ---
+<a name='push'></a>
+##Push changes to the Git repository
+You can push changes to the Git repository either by using the command line or the Web IDE.

 <a name='push_to_git'></a>
-##Push changes to the Git repository by using the command line
+###Push changes to the Git repository by using the command line

 You now have a Git repository that contains example code.
 You can use several tools to work with Git, including desktop IDEs, the Web IDE, and the command line.